melborne/colorable/README.md

 # Colorable

+Colorable is a color handler written in Ruby which include Color and Colorset classes.
-A simple color handler which provide a conversion between colorname, RGB, HSB and HEX.
-It also provides a colorset which can be sorted by above color units.
+A color object provide a conversion between X11 colorname, RGB, HSB and HEX or other manipulations. a colorset object represent X11 colorset which can be manipulated like enumerable object.

 ## Installation